Professional Development in Trauma Informed Care

 Scholarships

 * If you recognize your positionality impacts access to this training, there are 2 scholarships available for 50% reduced rate from the community tier.
-Please take time to apply providing some insight into your reason for a scholarship request.

 These places are for people who fulfil the following criteria: